-The Old Testament (OT) and the New Testament (NT) are two parts of God’s Holy Word, the Bible.
+The Old Testament (OT) and the New Testament (NT) are two parts of God’s holy Word, the Bible.
 Although the Old Testament is called “old”, that doesn’t mean it is out-dated or irrelevant.
 It simply means that the OT records God’s promises and relationship with his people before Christ came.
-The New Testament, or NT, records the life of Christ and the things that came after Christ.
+The New Testament, or NT, records the life of Jesus Christ and the things that came after Christ.

-How does this Bible passage speak to you?
+How does this Bible teaching speak to you?
 Please share your thoughts below!100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.